pmnxis/Lambda_KICAD_LIB/README.md

 Recent days, λ is trying to use KICAD.
 And she decided to share some libraries for public.
 ```

-## Transition to Kicad6
+## Transition to Kicad7
-Now This library changed to Kicad6 version.
+Now This library changed to Kicad7 version.
+Some of library would working with Kicad6, But latest library only working with Kicad7.
-Previous library is legacy format.
+Previous kicad5 library is legacy format.
 Thus apply new libary format.

 ## Update schedule.
 If there's new part using in KICAD from my job or hobby.
 It will be update asap.